 An Official Website of the Commonwealth of Kentucky

-By observation of lesions appearing on an infected deer.
+The disease is diagnosed by observation of lesions appearing on an infected deer.

-Deer are not treated for cutaneous fibroma as most deer can live normally with the disease.
+Deer are not treated for cutaneous fibroma, as most deer can live normally with the disease.
 Some infections can resolve on their own, but in severe cases where the animal's ability to eat and survive are compromised, humane euthanasia to prevent suffering is considered.
 Because most individuals are only mildly affected and severe cases are rare, this disease is not considered significant and does not have any population-level impacts.

 Cutaneous fibromas seen on white-tailed deer and elk are caused by a species-specific papillomavirus that cannot infect people or other animals.